davidoj/Footwork/Readme.md

 it's fun or just a pain in the arse to control.
 If it seems fun, I'll try to turn it into a proper game.

+## Playing the game

-It's not hosted anywhere at the moment, but you can download the files and open index.html in your favourite browser if you want to give it a go.
+Footwork isn't hosted anywhere at the moment, but you can download the files and open index.html in your favourite browser if you want to give it a go.